 From £1450 – save 10% with my booking code!

 I am so excited to have been invited to teach and lead this retreat, so I’d love you to join me there!

 This retreat will help you to move forward with your running and yoga practice, whether you are an experienced athlete or just starting out.
-There will be a Yoga Flow Running workshop with tips and techniques from myself, trail running with experienced guides, daily yoga classes designed especially for runners, healthy nutrition based meals and ultimate relaxation in a luxury Alpine chalet with spa and on-site massages included.
+There will be a Run Better with Yoga workshop with tips and techniques from myself, trail running with experienced guides, daily yoga classes designed especially for runners, healthy nutrition based meals and ultimate relaxation in a luxury Alpine chalet with spa and on-site massages included.

 This retreat includes:

 - 7 nights accommodation in a beautiful chalet